f-charton/f-charton.github.io/roots.md

 |96|333|99.9|
 |128|399|119.7|

-### Impact of model dimension
+### Model architecture: impact of dimension

 Model size has little impact on performance.
 Apart from 1-layer transformers, which prove too shallow to achieve good performance, 2, 4, 6 and 8 layers models result in the same accuracy (in table 7, the larger models are a little lower, because they take longer to train).
 Embedding dimension and the number of attention heads also see to have little impact on accuracy.

-**Table 7 - max-err accuracy as a function of model depth, dimension and attention heads**
+**Table 6 - max-err accuracy as a function of model depth, dimension and attention heads**
 |   | 1/1 | 2/2 | 4/4 | 6/6 | 8/8 |
 |---|---|---|---|---|---|
 |240 dimensions 8 heads  | 48.4 | 58.4 | 60.6 | 60.1 | 59.0 |